 Add-on Life Insurance Options

-There are other types of insurance that you can offer in addition to (or besides) group-term life, including:
+There are other types of insurance that you can offer in addition to (or beside) group-term life, including:

 Group accidental death and dismemberment.